apache/calcite/site/_docs/elasticsearch_adapter.md

 }
 {% endhighlight %}

-This adapter is targeted for Elasticsearch versions 2 or older.

 Assuming this file is stored as `model.json`, you can connect to Elasticsearch via [`sqlline`](https://github.com/julianhyde/sqlline) as
 follows: